Hewitt School: Academics

-Lower School (K - 4th Grade)
+Lower School (K - 4th grade)

 The Lower School at The Hewitt School serves elementary school students from kindergarten through fourth grade, with a curriculum focusing on skills in literacy, mathematics, science, and social studies.
-Instruction blends whole-group, small-group, and individual learning, emphasizing writing as a process that involves brainstorming, drafting, revising, and publishing.
+Instruction emphasizes writing as a process that involves brainstorming, drafting, revising, and publishing.
 Mathematics education focuses on hands-on learning, problem-solving, and building strong number sense and computational skills.
-Students also engage in technology use, arts, physical education, and social-emotional learning, including anti-bias education.
+Students also engage in technology use, arts, physical education.

-Middle School (5th - 8th Grade)
+Middle School (5th - 8th grade)

 The middle school at The Hewitt School encompasses grades five through eight.

-Upper School (9th - 12th Grade)
+Upper School (9th - 12th grade)

 The upper school at The Hewitt School serves high school girls in grades nine through twelve.

-Coursework spans humanities, STEM fields, world languages, and the arts, with an emphasis on inquiry-based projects and interdisciplinary learning.

-The Hewitt School provides STEM education, introducing design challenges in science, technology, engineering, and mathematics classes starting in the lower school.
+The Hewitt School provides STEM education, science, technology, engineering, and mathematics classes starting in the lower school.
 Other areas of focus are the foreign language program, the creative arts program, which includes both visual and performing arts, and varsity sports teams.

-Academic Rankings

-In 2025, The Hewitt School was ranked by Niche as: